In this 29th edition of the newsletter, I explore how Strategy (formerly MicroStrategy) has laid a blueprint for corporate bitcoin adoption.

 Strategy issues new stock when its share price is high, using the proceeds to buy more bitcoin.
 With Strategy shares trading at, for example, 200% above net asset value, Strategy can issue and sell shares representing ownership of 1 bitcoin to acquire 3 new bitcoin.

-The net gain, 2 additional bitcoin, becomes the “Bitcoin Gain”.
-While this dilutes shareholders, it increases the company’s bitcoin exposure per share.
 For Strategy the value of the bitcoin held in relation to the company’s market capitalization is essential for capital raising, allowing the company to expand their bitcoin holdings while enhancing creditworthiness and increasing investor demand for the stock and its core business.

 Example: